Rules And Guidelines

 1. We're looking for social programs that achieved real business goals, like raising brand awareness, driving more sales, or increasing customers' lifetime value.
 If your program only generated likes or shares or comments — if you can't show that it created business results — then it's not likely to win.

-3. There is no entry fee; anyone can enter for free.
+3. There is no entry fee, and you don't need to be a Forrester client to participate; anyone can enter for free.

 4. The only way to submit an entry is to use the online form.
 Include a short description of the program, a short recap of the business results achieved, and the URL or a screenshot or image representing the entry.
 And then — this is important — include a link to a page somewhere online (on your own site, on your agency's site, on a blog, anywhere you like) where you go into more detail about your social program and why it deserves recognition.
 Use that link to give us all the information we need to see that your program was better than the rest — this is your best chance to really impress our panel of judges.